Learning from Data Streams: An Overview and Update: Recommendations: research meets practice

-It is encouraging that settings of delayed or partial labels are indeed being increasingly recognized as more practically-relevant \cite{Plasse16,SemiSupDelayedSurvey,gomes2019machine}, as well as active learning \cite{Active}.
-This line of research should be accelerated as a more realistic stream setting.
+Single-pass online learning should only be considered when it is practically possible (i.e., when labels are reliably available without delay).
+Since this case is not always realizable, it is encouraging that settings of delayed or partial labels are indeed being increasingly recognized as more practically-relevant \cite{Plasse16,SemiSupDelayedSurvey,gomes2019machine}, as well as active learning \cite{Active}.

-Online learning should only be considered when it is possible to do so, and when training labels are urgently needed, for example a cold (re)start scenario.

-The first training example of a concept $(x_1,y_1)$ constitutes 100\% of all knowledge about the problem, and thus should be incorporated into the model instantly, in order to maximize our chances of predicting $\yp_2$ correctly.
-However, the $1000$-th example constitutes (in expectation) only $0.00001\%$ of all knowledge, and thus can be incorporated into a predictive model with proportionally less urgency.
-After a model becomes well-established, and a stream is stable, considerations of computational complexity and asymptotic predictive performance outweigh the need for rapid updates; and offline or batch-incremental updates become reasonable.
+Even when online learning is feasible, one should carefully consider the risks of this level of instance-to-instance learning autonomy, the limits in accuracy, and the computational cost (online learning can be fast per model-update, but larger less frequent updates can be faster).

-Such events should be rare.
-If there are frequent abrupt and total shifts in concept, such as to imply a restart, we would question if there is not some underlying deployment problem.
+The community often cites the need for learning autonomy (e.g., instance-incremental updates) with adapting to drift (restarting models).
+However, if there are frequent major and abrupt shifts in concept, we would question if there is not some underlying deployment problem that might put into question a data-stream learning process (and instead suggest more robustness verification, or human intervention).

 Indeed, online learning may be dangerous in safety-critical applications where interference (including adversarial \cite{AdversarialOnline}, but not limited to) may occur.
-One such instance occurred when a major Microsoft chatbot had to be shut down only hours after launch due to its online algorithm rapidly assimilating the inappropriate commentary of its users\footnote{\url{https://en.wikipedia.org/wiki/Tay_(chatbot)}}.
-Forcing a learning update at each step regardless of stream behaviour raises serious questions of robustness, reliability, and interpretation \cite{haug2022dynamic}; and consideration of the possibilities and consequences that the model rapidly deteriorates; and to promote swift recovery from such an event.
+Forcing a learning update at each step regardless of stream behavior raises serious questions of robustness, reliability, and interpretation \cite{haug2022dynamic}; and consideration of the possibilities and consequences that the model rapidly deteriorates; and to promote swift recovery from such an event.
+Offline batch learning is thus heavily favored in industrial settings.

+Case in point: chatbots and large language models (LLMs).
+In 2017, Microsoft's chatbot Tay had to be shut down only hours after launch due to its online algorithm rapidly assimilating and replicating the inappropriate commentary of its users \cite{wolf2017we}.
+Modern LLMs such as ChatGPT are trained on static datasets with a definite cutoff ($t$) \cite{openai_gpt_2024}, i.e., batch-offline training.
+The model parameters fixed during training are not updated automatically during its operation (deployment); and updates imply a new version release (batch update).
+Beyond reasons of model stability and safety, it is compatible with the common approach to building deep neural architectures (cloud-based rather than stream-based data sources).